qorg11/kill9/guides/pgp.md

 -----END PGP PUBLIC KEY BLOCK-----
 ```

-You can share that key anywhere, even in an insecure wey because it is
+You can share that key anywhere, even in an insecure way because it is
 a public key.

 To import someone else's key, you have to save it in a file, (for